Gungdo revival part 1: The ancient archery discipline coming back to life

 Students aiming at KTA targets.

-Nevertheless, White’s role has been a part of the rise of 23 KTA clubs in Seoul and 48 nationwide with most starting in 2015 according to the Korean Archery College Federation.
+Nevertheless, White’s role has been a part of the rise of 23 clubs in Seoul and 48 nationwide with most starting in 2015 according to the Korean Archery College Federation.

 So much so that competitions have now started to be organised with the first one held at Induk in August, the 8:15 Liberation Day Commemorative, organised by White, other advisory professors and club leaders from Seoul’s universities such as Yonsei, Dongguk and Seoul’s Women University.